Thai Real Estate As An Investment | SunwayEstates

 Data by Global Property Guide

-We cover rental options in more detail in dedicated article, but we’ll reiterate some of it here.
+We cover rental options in more detail in a dedicated article, but we’ll reiterate some of it here.

 Resort destinations

-These include Phuket, Samui, Pattaya, Hua Hin, Koh Chang and smaller coastal towns.
-The rental income here will capitalize on short-term daily rentals to tourists or on combination of long-term and daily rentals.
-Many of local properties will have some sort of rental management program in place, often with hotel management/branding.
+The rental income here will capitalise on short-term daily rentals to tourists or on a combination of long-term and daily rentals.
+Many local properties will have some sort of rental management program in place, often with hotel management/branding.
 Owners have the following options:

 1. Rental guarantee - normally offered in the new projects for several years after handover.